AbdullahIqbal26904/payroll-backend/docs/phase2-api.md

 3. PDF paystub generation
 4. Email delivery of paystubs to employees
 5. Employee loan management with payroll deductions
+6. Year-To-Date (YTD) tracking for all earnings and deductions
+7. Vacation entitlement management with accrual tracking

 ## Authentication